 Compilers for these languages are offered in these packages:

-Both PGI Community Edition and PGI Professional Edition are offered as single-seat node-locked license, meaning one user at a time can use any of the components in the suite on the system on which the PGI software is installed.
-PGI Server and the PGI CDK include multi-user network-floating licenses, meaning that the licensed number of users (2, 5, etc) can use any of the components in the suite on any system networked to the system on which the PGI software is installed.
+Both PGI Community Edition and PGI Professional Edition are offered as single-seat node-locked licenses, meaning one user at a time can use any of the components in the suite on the system on which the PGI software is installed.
+PGI Professional Edition is also offered as a multi-user network-floating license, meaning that the licensed number of users can use any of the components in the suite on any system networked to the system on which the PGI software is installed.
 Executables produced by the PGI compilers are unconstrained, and can be run on any compatible system regardless of whether the PGI compilers are installed on that system.
 Not all products are available on all platforms.

 Debuggers, Profilers and Other Tools

-In addition to the full suite of parallel language compilers, all PGI products (except PVF) contain the PGDBG® OpenMP/MPI graphical parallel debugger and the PGPROF® OpenMP/MPI performance profiler.
-PGDBG and PGPROF have an identical user interface and uniform feature set across all platforms.
-The versions of PGDBG and PGPROF included with PGI Workstation and PGI Server support debugging and profiling of up to eight local OpenMP threads or MPI processes.
-The versions included in the PGI CDK support debugging and profiling of distributed-memory MPI programs up to 256 processes on Linux or Windows HPC Server 2008 clusters using a wide variety of MPI implementations.
+In addition to the full suite of parallel language compilers, most PGI products contain the PGDBG® OpenMP/MPI graphical parallel debugger and the PGPROF® OpenMP/OpenACC performance profiler.
+PGDBG and PGPROF have an identical user interface and uniform feature set across all supported platforms.
+The versions of PGDBG and PGPROF included with PGI single-user node-locked licenses support debugging and profiling of up to 16 local OpenMP threads or MPI processes.
+The versions included in the PGI multi-user network floating licenses support debugging and profiling of distributed-memory MPI programs up to 256 processes on Linux clusters using a wide variety of MPI implementations.
 The PGI tools user interfaces are designed to be intuitive and easy-to-use, allowing developers to perform the most common parallel debugging and profiling tasks quickly and easily.

 PGI Visual Fortran (PVF) integrates the PGI Fortran 2003 compiler, including CUDA and OpenACC directives for 64-bit x86 (x64) CPUs or NVIDIA GPUs, into Microsoft Visual Studio.
 It includes Fortran language editor extensions, a PGI-custom project system and parallel debug engine.
 PVF is a state-of-the-art visual programming environment for Windows Fortran, extended to support parallel debugging of OpenMP programs on multi-core x64, and of MSMPI programs running on Windows HPC Server clusters all from within Microsoft Visual Studio.
 PVF is included in all PGI products for Windows.

 * All trademark items within this text are the property of their respective owners.